 The Elevator Pitch, or Elevator Speech

-I can better understand your book if you give me your pitch—the Who, What, Why, Where, and When.
-If you don't think you can manage, that's alright.
-But if you plan to sell your book, you need to have this down.
-Perhaps we can brainstorm on how to do this.
+If you plan to sell your book, you need to have this down.
+We can brainstorm on how to do it.
 For now, here's some help.

-- I showed respect for an agent’s time
+- I showed respect for the agent’s time

-- I named the internal (major) conflict for the main character, Mary
+- I named the internal (major) conflict—a tortured choice for Mary

-There’s a second bennie to writing an elevator speech.
-It focuses and guides you as you write and rewrite.
+There’s a second benefit to writing an elevator speech.
+It helps keep you focused when you write.
 Everything must point to, and support, your thesis and remain within the parameters of your conflict and character development.

 Please feel free to contact me.
 I'd love to hear from you.